 The recommended dose of BARACLUDE for chronic hepatitis B virus infection in adults with decompensated liver disease is 1 mg once daily.

-Table 1: Recommended Dosage of BARACLUDE in Patients with
+Table 2: Recommended Dosage of BARACLUDE in Adult

 |Creatinine Clearance (mL/min)||Usual Dose (0.5 mg)||Lamivudine-Refractory or Decompensated Liver Disease (1 mg)|

 |50 or greater||0.5 mg once daily||1 mg once daily|

 |30 to less than 50||0.25 mg once dailya OR 0.5 mg every 48 hours||0.5 mg once daily

 |10 to less than 30||0.15 mg once dailya OR 0.5 mg every 72 hours||0.3 mg once dailya

 1 mg every 72 hours

 |Less than 10 Hemodialysisb or CAPD||0.05 mg once dailya OR 0.5 mg every 7 days||0.1 mg once dailya

 |a For doses less than 0.5 mg, BARACLUDE Oral